 A study conducted on the effects of 24-hour fasting on growth hormones, its found that the human growth hormones spiked up to 200%.

 Elevated growth hormones and testosterone levels prevent muscle breakdown and allow the body to break fats as a source of fuel.

 Fasting invokes the primal behavior of the body when the body prepares itself to use stored fats as fuel and prevents muscle breakdown.

 Boosting your HGH levels this high has many benefits, it helps in muscle development and cutting down fats.

-Fasting boost up the production of stem cells.
+Fasting boosts the production of stem cells.
 Your body uses stem cells to replace damaged cells within your body.
 Stems cells are used to repair skin, joints, internal organs, etc.

 Basically, fasting helps in keeping your body young on a cellular level.